alfleek/The-Last-Sanctuary/README.md

 ## Video Demo:
-A live demo of gameplay and features: https://youtu.be/IGY-KyX0Muc
+A live demo of gameplay and features: https://youtu.be/IGY-KyX0Muc A video of the game presentaton : https://youtu.be/msr8LpustpM

 ## Check-In #1 :
 - How did you structure your main game loop or update cycle in Unity?